 I recently talked with a missionary and asked him what he either loved or hated about technology.
 Immediately he said that he did not understand email attachments.
 He did not know how to do them or how to open them.
 I trust this little guide will help you know what to do with attachments.

 Generally I would encourage you to avoid attachments in email.
 If you are attaching a document that is basically text to start with, then just copy and paste the text into the email and be done with it.
 It is a waste of time and resources to make your recipient have to open an attachment when everything that is in it could have been said in a simple email.

 Attachments can contain viruses and malware.
-Even previously benign formats like PDF and JPG can carry harmful software.
+Even previously benign formats like PDF and JPG can carry harmful software, so is better to use known PDF software as sodapdf for any conversion you need.
 If your recipient is overly cautious (which they should be), they may throw out your attachment without even looking at it.
 Opening attachments, even from people you know, can be harmful.